-This Lidded Cazuela is great for making soups, stews, and other casserole-style dishes, and it’s because of its beautiful glazed finish, it can be taken directly to the table to make a dramatic presentation.
+Our Lidded Cazuelas are great for making soups, stews, and other casserole-style dishes, and because of it’s beautiful glazed finish, it can be taken directly to the table to make a dramatic presentation.
+An absolute must for some authentic Mexican dishes.

 About the Mexican Clay Cazuela